nominetresearch/microbit-networking-book-python/broadcast/broadcast.md

 -----------------

 !!! attention "Exercise 1"
-	Extend your program in Task 2 for receiving a string.
+	Extend your programs so that you can send or receive.
+Send a "Hello" message when you shake your micro:bit.
 Display a “Sad” face on your micro:bit’s display until you receive a “Hello” message.
-Then display a “Happy” face for 2 seconds.
+Then display a “Happy” face for 2 seconds before switching back to "Sad" face.

 !!! attention "Exercise 2"
 	Discuss some issues with broadcast communication.
 Is it always useful or necessary to send messages to everybody?
 What about privacy?
 Is this a problem that everybody receives all messages?